lamh85/Challenge-Exercises/Readme.markdown

 > An array of [1,2,4] is missing the number 3

 > An array of [1,2,3,4,5,7] is missing the number 6

+# Compound Words

+Given two dictionaries -- one containing potentially compound words, and one containing words that are not compound -- check if a potentially compound word contains smaller words.